yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/load-assets.md

     }
 ```

-Although it is very straight forward to set assets in the **attribute inspector**, assets can only be pre-set in the scene without dynamic switching.
+Although it is very straight forward to set assets in the **Inspector**, assets can only be pre-set in the scene without dynamic switching.
 If you need dynamic switching, you need to check the following contents out.

 ## How to dynamically load assets by URL